 Slices of keto bread go great with eggs and make the perfect sturdy base for grilled cheese and open-face sandwiches like this smoked salmon on avocado toast.

-#6: Easy Low Carb Cauliflower Fritters
+#6: Easy Low-Carb Cauliflower Fritters

 Fritters may not be something you crave as often as the other foods on this list, but you may feel otherwise after making this easy recipe.

 Using cauliflower, almond flour, eggs, cheddar, parmesan cheese, and sea salt, you’ll have a tasty substitute for regular potato hashbrowns.
+These treats also work great topped with a poached egg or two for breakfast.

 #1: Decadent Keto Cheesecake Crust